walmartlabs/concord-website/docs/getting-started/processes.md

 - `NEW` - the process start request is received, passed the initial validation and saved;
-- `PREPARING` - the start request is being processes.
+- `PREPARING` - the start request is being processed.
 During this status, Server prepares the initial process state;
 - `ENQUEUED` - the process is ready to be picked up by one of the Agents;
 - `STARTING` - the process was dispatched to an Agent and is being prepared to